 Inspired by the Great Camps of the rich and famous, romance awaits among the woods and waterways of the Adirondacks at destinations like White Pine Camp, Lake Placid Lodge, Elk Lake Lodge and Whiteface Lodge Resort & Spa.

 Done with a splash of luxury, time in the natural beauty of New York State can be a perfect honeymoon setting.
-You can enjoy farm-to-table dining and custom-made tents in the Adirondacks at Camp Orenda, breakfast served in a treehouse at Blue Hills Farms in the Catskills, and amenities like massages and upscale dining at the Woods at Bear Creek in the Allegheny Mountains.
+You can enjoy farm-to-table dining and custom-made tents in the Adirondacks at Camp Orenda, and breakfast served in a treehouse at Blue Hills Farms in the Catskills.

 Smaller can be better, especially when looking for an intimate honeymoon getaway spot.
 New York State is brimming with cozy inns and bed and breakfasts, including historic locales like the Beekman Arms in Rhinebeck, America’s oldest operating inn.